AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

 ### Definitions

-* Third-Party Consultants are employees taht uses DataPredict but are not employed by:
+* Third-Party Consultants are employees that uses DataPredict but are not employed by:

     * The DataPredict Creator;